Skip to Main Content

 5. Applying the Lighting Techniques and Types Knowledge, including Intensity

-1. Fluorescent vs. Quartz-Halogen vs. LED vs. others
+• Fluorescent vs. Quartz-Halogen vs. LED vs. others

 Summary

-It is important to understand that this level of in-depth analysis can and often does result in seemingly contradictory directions, and multiple levels of compromise are often the rule, rather than the exception.
+It is important to understand that this level of in-depth analysis can and often does result in seemingly contradictory conclusions, and multiple levels of compromise are often the rule, rather than the exception.
 For example, detailed object – light interaction analysis might point to the use of the dark field lighting technique, but the inspection environment analysis indicates that the light must be remote from the part.
 In this instance, then a more intense linear bar light(s), oriented in dark field configuration may create the desired image contrast, but perhaps require more image post processing, or other system changes to accommodate.

 Appendix A – Further Reading for Machine Vision